 Skip to main content

-In areas where access could be negotiated, such as northwest and northeast Syria, we run and support hospitals and health centres, and we provide healthcare through mobile clinics.
+In areas where access could be negotiated, such as the northwest and northeast Syria, we run and support hospitals and health centres, and we provide healthcare through mobile clinics.

 Why are we here?